Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging

-Our demonstration achieves repetition rate and fidelity comparable to previous works reported \cite{80Mhz,46Mhz}.
+Our demonstration achieves repetition rate and fidelity comparable to previous works on single-shot phase reconstruction techniques \cite{80Mhz,46Mhz, singleshot2011, singleshot_noninterferometric2013, singleshot2020}.
 The recovery in our setup is limited by detector sensitivity and noise, as well as the limited bit depth of the oscilloscope ADC, which defines the effective baseline of each trace.
 Additional losses from fiber connectors and propagation further degrade SNR.
 Improvements in detector bandwidth, ADC resolution, and optical coupling efficiency are therefore expected to significantly enhance performance.

-This highlights the potential of our approach for extending ultrafast phase characterization beyond existing limits.
+This highlights the potential of Kerr-induced in-line interferometry for extending ultrafast phase characterization beyond existing limits.
 Overall, these results demonstrate the feasibility of reference-free, high-rate pulse-to-pulse phase sensing, with direct implications for the real-time characterization of optical devices and ultrafast communication systems.